West3D-Printing/Micron/Readme.md

 # Toolhead
 The default toolhead for our kit is the Dragonburner with an Orbiter extruder.
 You can get the files at https://github.com/chirpy2605/voron/tree/main/V0/Dragon_Burner

-If using the Pancake toolhead board and harness you can get the toolhead board mount at https://github.com/christophmuellerorg/voron_0_pancake_board
+- If using the Pancake toolhead board and harness you can get the toolhead board mount at https://github.com/christophmuellerorg/voron_0_pancake_board

-If using an EBB36 CAN board we recommend the mount by KayosMaker at https://github.com/KayosMaker/CANboard_Mounts/tree/main/STLs/BTT_EBB36_1.0_Mounts
+- If using an EBB36 CAN board we recommend the mount by KayosMaker at https://github.com/KayosMaker/CANboard_Mounts/tree/main/STLs/BTT_EBB36_1.0_Mounts

 # Toolhead mount & probe
-We recommend using Boop as the toolhead mount and Z probe/endstop.
+- We recommend using Boop as the toolhead mount and Z probe/endstop.
 You can get the files at https://github.com/PrintersForAnts/Boop/tree/main
+- The DragonBurner toolhead requires a modified Boop front: https://github.com/chirpy2605/voron/blob/main/general/Experimental/Boop/boop_front.stl

 # Screen
 We recommend the BTT TFT43 screen if you're using a Raspberry Pi (not the BTT Pi).
 You will need: